executablebooks/MyST-Parser/docs/syntax/roles-and-directives.md

 ```
 :::

-#### Parameterizing directives
+#### Parameterizing directives (options)

-For directives that take parameters as input, there are two ways to parameterize them.
-In each case, the options themselves are given as `key: value` pairs.
-An example of
-each is shown below:

-**Short-hand options with `:` characters**.
-If you only need one or two options for your
-directive and wish to save lines, you may also specify directive options as a collection
+Many directives can take key/value pairs, in an optional *option block* at the start of the directive.

-of lines just after the first line of the directive, each preceding with `:`.
-Then the
+The option block starts on the first line of the directive body and is defined by a set of lines prefixed with `:`.

-leading `:` is removed from each line, and the rest is parsed as YAML.
+The block then follows a YAML-like mapping syntax, where the key (string) and value (string) are separated by a colon (`:`):

 :::{myst-example}
 ```{code-block} python